Title IX (Sexual Assault, Harassment and Misconduct)

 Following a report of sexual assault, sexual harassment or other sexual misconduct, the University will provide interim support and reasonable protection against further acts of misconduct, harassment, or retaliation as needed, as well as provide services and resources to provide a safe educational and employment environment.
 For a listing of services and resources, see Appendix A above.
 The University will provide these interim measures regardless of whether the Complainant chooses to report to Public Safety or local law enforcement.

-Individuals seeking such assistance should speak with the Director of Residence Life, the Associate Provost and Dean of Student Affairs, the Associate Dean of Students and Retention, the Assistant Dean for Student Support and Outreach, or the Title IX Coordinator.
+Individuals seeking such assistance should speak with the Director of Residence Life, the Dean of Students, the Associate Dean of Students and Retention, the Assistant Dean for Student Support and Outreach, or the Title IX Coordinator.
 The University will maintain consistent contact with the parties to ensure that all safety, emotional, and physical well-being concerns are being addressed.

 The University will determine the necessity and scope of any interim measures pending the completion of the complaint process.
 Even when a Complainant or Respondent does not specifically request that protective action be taken, the University may still choose to impose interim measures at its discretion to ensure the safety of any individual, the broader University community, or the integrity of the review process.
 The University will maintain as confidential any interim measures taken to the extent maintaining such confidentiality would not impair the ability to provide the measures.